 And while I hope that none of us will ever experience what Peter and his family had to go through, reading his book is a great way to reflect on, and recalibrate the balance that may have gone MIA on us.

 Which is exactly what I plan to do over the next few weeks.

-Happy August everyone!
+I wish everyone a fun, relaxing, and happy August.
 And if you are looking for a thought-provoking summer read, Peter’s story may be a good choice.